SaurabhKMistry/typeahead-app/README.md

 With *Trie* whenever there is a request for auto-complete based on a given prefix, we could traverse the tree character by character until we reach the last character of the prefix and then from there reach down to all the leaf nodes to arrive at possible suggestions.
 We could sort these suggestions based on their scores before sending it back to the UI.
 Please note that every leaf node in the Trie (leaf node represent a suggestion) contains a numeric score.

 This works very well in single server environment.
 When *Trie* needs to be managed across multiple servers in a distributed manner, things get complex.
-To handle distrubuted setup, trie could be stored in a LinkedList powered HashMap.
+To handle distributed setup, trie could be stored in a LinkedList powered HashMap.
 Something similar to *LinkedHashMap* in Java.
 In this linked hash map, prefix is mapped as a key and value is the linked list of strings of all possible completion for the given prefix key.
 Taking example of *pa* as a prefix, the hashmap would store *pa* as key and value as linked list of size 3 with each node holding a possible auto-completion (pass, past, and part).

 For a distributed environment, we need to store similar prefix hash map on different servers.
 Hence chosing Redis as it is inherently key-value store, distributed in nature, highly scalable and most importantly blazingly fast.